 - Who has an essential need through age or disability to live close to those who have lived in the relevant locality for at least three years.

-We have identified the housing needs of Eden district, through carrying out a rolling programme of parish surveys through Cumbria Rural Housing Trust, supplemented by "in-house" surveys, such as the 2011 Penrith housing need survey for more information see Cumbria Rural Housing Trust.
+We identified the housing needs of Eden district, through carrying out a rolling programme of parish surveys through Cumbria Rural Housing Trust.
+These surveys were supplemented by "in-house" surveys, such as the 2011 Penrith housing need survey.

 Cumbria Choice Based Lettings (CBL)